 Recipe Success Tips

 - Carefully Weigh the Flour.
-To keep the pies from getting dense or dry, weigh the flour using a food scale or scoop the flour into the measuring cups, rather than scooping the flour with the measuring cups.
+To keep the pies from getting dense or dry, weigh the flour using a kitchen scale or scoop the flour into the measuring cups, rather than scooping the flour with the measuring cups.

 - Filling Piping Tips.
 Always pipe room-temperature filling, as refrigerated whoopie pie filling can be too stiff or firm to pipe.
 If you don't have a piping bag, you can use a Ziploc bag; just cut off a corner of the bag and pipe the filling through that.
 Alternatively, you can also just spread the filling with an offset spatula.